CdFerneding/PokeWars/Justin.md

 the position array with yet another offset signify the boundaries of the area I want to create and also where exactly the tiles should be placed inside of the tilemap.

 If I were to say what could be improved about this code, it might be, that the if statement are replaced by a switch case statement.
 And also maybe find a way to not always create new offsets each time I you the position.
-And also comment the code for easier readability.

 But apart from that, I am pretty satisfied with this part of the code.
 <pre>
+	#creates tiles from left to right and bottom up
 	for n in range(position[2]+2,position[3]+1,-1):
 		var x = 0
 		for m in range(position[1]-2,position[0]-3, -1):
 			if x == 0:
 				if y == 0:

+					#tile for bottom left corner
 					tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(3,5))
 				elif y == y_range-1:

+					#tile for upper left corner
 					tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(3,4))
 				else:

+					#default square dirt tile
 					tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(0,4))
 			elif x == x_range-1:
 					if y == 0:

+						#tile for bottom right corner
 						tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(2,5))
 					elif y == y_range-1:

+						#tile for upper right corner
 						tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(2,4))
 					else:

+						#default square dirt tile
 						tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(0,4))
 			else:

+				#default square dirt tile
 				tileMap.set_cell(0,Vector2(m,n), 1,Vector2i(0,4))
 			x = x +1
 		y = y + 1